For many, happy holiday memories revolve around the trusty caravan.

 And as vans spend plenty of time chasing bitumen, wear and tear is inevitable.
 That’s why proper care and maintenance are essential.

-To help, we’ve created this comprehensive guide for caravan care and maintenance.
-Happy towing!
+So, this comprehensive guide for caravan care and maintenance makes for essential reading.

 Check that the coupling is effectively lubricated and that head and shaft rotates freely (apply grease through nipples).